Dating Smart After Divorce

-Are you ready to embark on your next long-term relationship with an eye toward remarriage or do you simply want to find a dating buddy for some no-commitment fun?
+Are you ready to embark on your next long-term relationship with an eye toward remarriage, or do you simply want to find a dating buddy for some no-commitment fun?
 And, if you are ready for your next relationship adventure, what’s your vision of an ideal partnership?
 It’s worth taking some time to get clear on what you want and put words to it.
-While no relationship will be perfect, if you can articulate your relationship goals, you have a much greater chance of matching up with a like-minded person.
+While no relationship will be perfect, you have a much greater chance of matching up with a like-minded person if you can articulate your relationship goals.

-1. We laugh together every day, we are playful with each other, we are serious about FUN!
+1. We laugh every day and we are playful together

-5. We share an interest in deep conversations, having adventures, staying healthy, fit and active and showing up as a light in the world
+5. We share an interest in having adventures and staying healthy, fit and active

 I suggest making a list of relationship requirements for next time.
+The list should include your “non-negotiables,” which are a handful of qualities that must be present in your next partner.
 This isn’t meant to be an impossible standard that no mere mortal can live up to.
-Instead, it’s a thoughtful examination of what qualities are most important to you, so you can recognize them when you see them, and when you don’t.
-The list should include your “non-negotiables” which are a handful of qualities that must be present in your next partner.
+Instead, it’s a thoughtful examination of what qualities are most important to you, so you can recognize them when you see them and when you don’t.

-For me, a sense of humor, kindness and integrity are on my list of “must haves.”
-Also include the “nice to haves” such as mutual interest in learning new things or traveling.
+To be clear, this isn’t about physical characteristics but rather about character.
+For example, a sense of humor, kindness, and integrity might be on your list of “must haves.”
+Also include the “nice to haves” such as mutual interest in learning new things, ballroom dancing or traveling.
 Again, you’re not going to find a perfect fit but, for example, knowing that dependability is one of your non-negotiables will help you weed out those who flake out on plans or do a disappearing act when you need emotional support.